NathanCQC/pytemplate/README.md

 ## Usage Notes

-Change references to "pytemplate" and "qtmlib" for your own project.
+[Replace](https://github.com/your-tools/ruplacer) all mentions of "pytemplate" to your own project's name.

 ## Installation